Carnival: Caribbean

 Most Caribbean islands celebrate Carnival.
 The largest and most well-known is in Trinidad and Tobago.
 Antigua, Aruba, Barbados, Bonaire, Cayman Islands, Cuba, Curaçao, Dominica, Dominican Republic, Grenada, Guadeloupe, Guyana, Haiti, Jamaica, Martinique, Puerto Rico, Saba, Sint Eustatius (Statia), Sint Maarten, Saint Lucia, Saint Kitts, Saint Thomas, U.S. Virgin Islands, Saint Vincent, and the Grenadines hold lengthy carnival seasons and large celebrations.

 Carnival is an important cultural event in the Dutch Caribbean.
 Festivities include "jump-up" parades with beautifully colored costumes, floats, and live bands, as well as beauty contests and other competitions.
 Celebrations include a middle-of-the-night j'ouvert (juvé) parade that ends at sunrise with the burning of a straw King Momo, cleansing sins and bad luck.
 On Statia, he is called Prince Stupid.

 Carnival has been celebrated in Cuba since the 18th century.
-Participants don costumes from the island's cultural and ethnic variety.
-After Fidel Castro's Communist Revolution, Carnival's religious overtones were suppressed.
-The events remained, albeit frowned upon by the state.
-Carnival celebrations have been in decline throughout Cuba since then.
+Participants don costumes demonstrating the island's cultural and ethnic variety.